Optimal feedback control, linear first-order PDE systems, and obstacle problems: Optimality conditions for an optimal control in feedback form

 \subsection{Controls under constraints}

 Constraints on the control variable through a set $\bK\subset\R^m$ can be easily incorporated.
 We assume that $\bK$ is compact and convex.
 We need to take into account that variations are now of the form $\bu+\epsilon(\bU-\bu)$ for arbitrary, feasible $\bU$, and so optimality conditions are one-sided conditions.
-This leads naturally to variational inequalities and obstacle problems. \begin{theorem} Let $\bu(t, \bx)$ be a feasible map for the optimal control problem for a convex, compact set $\bK$.
-Let $\bp(t, \bx):[0, T]\times\R^N\to\R^N$ be a solution of the problem
+This leads naturally to variational inequalities and obstacle problems. \begin{theorem} Let $\bu(t, \bx)$ be as in Theorem \ref{prin}, and taking values on a convex, compact set $\bK$, for which $\bp(t, \bx):[0, T]\times\R^N\to\R^N$ is a solution of the problem

 with the terminal time condition $\bp(T, \bx)=0$.
 If $\bu(t, \bx)$ turns out to realize the minimum of the hamiltonian $F(\bx, \bv)-\bp(t, \bx)\bbf(\bx, \bv)$ in the control variable $\bv\in \bK$

 then $\bu(t, \bx)$ is a local minimum for the feedback optimal control problem. \end{theorem} \begin{proof} Note that the condition on the minimum implies that